pauls658/LinSyn-Artifact/README.txt

 This file contains documentation for reproducing results from the paper, and documentation for the code itself.
-It has three sections: Install, Reproducing the Paper Results, and Code Documentation.
+It has the following sections: Hardware Reqs, Install, Reproducing the Paper Results, and Code Documentation.

+# Hardware requirements
+We provide two different sets of scripts for two different hardware setups.
+The first set of scripts reproduces a small subset of the experimental results and are tested on a VM with 1-CPU, 8GB RAM, running on a 2.6 GHz CPU.
+The second set reproduces all experimental results and was tested on a VM with 8-CPUs, 24GB RAM, running on a 2.6 GHz CPU.

 # Install
 ## VM setup